stoneyrh/gSOAP/gsoap/mod_gsoap/mod_gsoap-1.0/apache_20/README.md

 Building C++ services from service classes                            {#classes}
 ==========================================

-The Apache server is written in C. Building Apache modules in C++ is tricky and cannot be fully guaranteed due to compiler differences.
-Several online resources exist that can help to implement C++ modules for Apache 2.0.
+The Apache server is written in C. Building Apache modules in C++ can be tricky and may not be fully guaranteed due to compiler differences.
+Several online resources exist that offer advice on how to implement C++ modules for Apache 2.x.
 If this fails, the best alternative is to use FastCGI (see gSOAP user guide on "FastCGI Support").

-When using C++ gSOAP service classes generated by `soapcpp2` options `-i` or `-j` we need to implement the C function `soap_serve()` that dispatches the services.
+When using C++ gSOAP service classes generated by `soapcpp2` options `-i` or `-j` we need to implement the C function `soap_serve()` that dispatches these C++ services.

-We will walk through the implementation of a service using the same calculator example demonstrated above.
+We will walk you through the implementation of a service using the same calculator example demonstrated above, but written in C++ using a service class `calcService`.

 First, run `soapcpp2` with option `-j` to generate a service class: